eloone/symbol-typer/DOC.md

 #DOCUMENTATION

-Follow this documentation to implement symbolTyper with different options.
+Follow this documentation to implement symbolTyper with different options.<br>
 If you haven't already read first the [README](README.md#use) for the requirements and basics.

 ##Dependency free implementation